 As for the action, the first few battles certainly have a hint of Steven Seagal about them.
 There’s numerous times where Wilson wipes out an opponent using a grapple or flip, and you can’t help but think that this was heavily influenced by Seagal’s popularity at the time.
 While it’s definitely nice to see Wilson trying something different, it does all become a little too comical when he noticeably starts flinging every single opponent about the place.
 Speaking of opponents, it’s strange to see that this particular part doesn’t really have anyone even remotely interesting for Wilson to face off against.
 You’d think that considering Steve James is included amongst the cast that we might get a decent showdown or two, but sadly all we really get is Wilson easily dispatching of numerous minions and a very disappointing final fight that is over before you know it.

-‘Bloodfist V’ is a definite step down from its predecessors, which is saying something considering that the previous parts weren’t exactly mind-blowing.
-I guess it will pass the time if you appreciate the works of Don Wilson or have a hankering for a few more hammy fight scenes, but it’s clear that the series was really running out of ideas.
+‘Bloodfist V’ is a definite step down from its predecessors, which is saying something as the previous parts weren’t exactly mind-blowing.
+It’s possible that fans of Don Wilson or cheap action movies in general may appreciate it more, but to me it’s evident that the series was starting to run out of ideas.